ashleydavis/datakit/docs/cli.md

 ## Inputs

-Input can be one of the following:
+Input can be 1 of the following:

 - JSON file
 - CSV file